 The following summary is based on current UK law and HM Revenue & Customs practice.
 It summarises the UK tax position of Authorised Unit Trusts (AUTs) and Unitholders who are UK tax resident.
-However, it should not be regarded as definitive nor as removing the desirability of taking separate professional advice.
-Investors are advised to consult their professional tax adviser.
+However, it should not be regarded as exhaustive and investors are advised to obtain specific advice from their professional tax adviser.
 Levels and bases of, and reliefs from, taxation are subject to change in the future.

 The Trust is an AUT and is treated as an Authorised Investment Fund for tax purposes.
+Income of the Trust is deemed to be distributed for tax purposes, even when it is accumulated.
+References to distributions include deemed distributions of accumulated income.

-The Trust will make dividend distributions except where over 60% of the Scheme's property has been invested throughout the distribution period in interest paying and related investments, in which case it will make interest distributions.
+The Trust will make dividend distributions except where over 60% of the Scheme's property has been invested at all times throughout the distribution period in interest paying and related investments, in which case it will make interest distributions.
 A fund that makes interest distributions is referred to as a Bond Fund and a fund that makes dividend distributions is referred to as an Equity Fund.